Alternative proteins in the United Kingdom

 Driving economic growth through innovation

 The UK has a proud history of leading the world in scientific fields like crop breeding, genomics and biomanufacturing.
-Drawing on that bedrock of expertise, UK scientists can lead the charge in addressing critical R&D bottlenecks, unlocking tastier and more affordable alternative proteins.
+Drawing on that bedrock of expertise, UK scientists can lead the charge in addressing critical R&D challenges, unlocking tastier and more affordable alternative proteins.

 Investing in these foods will create green jobs and economic opportunities throughout the country.
 Research has shown that alternative proteins could generate up to 25,000 jobs in food manufacturing, agriculture and other fields by 2035, adding £6.8 billion to the economy.